raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: tensorflow
 ---

 TensorFlow is Google's machine learning framework.
-Also included are TensorFlow Lite (`tflite`) and the necessary libraries in order to use Coral USB Accelerator (Edge TPU).
+Also included are TensorFlow Lite (`tflite`) and the necessary libraries in order the Coral USB Accelerator (Edge TPU).

 #### Documentation